rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

 - **Helm Stable**

 	This catalog, , which is maintained by the Kubernetes community, includes native [Helm charts](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/getting_started.md).
-This catalog features the largest pool of apps, but is also the most complex way to deploy charts within Rancher.
+This catalog features the largest pool of apps.

 - **Helm Incubator**